 - Scientific Skills: design and implementation of scientific protocols, analysis of scientific literature and datasets, knowledge of proteins / genes / neurodegenerative disorders

 - Experience with cell culture; experience with iPS differentiation or primary cell culture is a plus.

 - Experience with Transwell or microfluidic assays is a strong benefit.

 Applicants should also have knowledge of the brain, understand basic stem cell biology, and be able to perform some cell culture experiments if required.
 The candidate will have one primary mentor.
-The candidate can expect rigorous training, exposure to multiple disciplines and in-depth learning about the BBB, preparing them to pursue academic or biopharmaceutical careers.
-A modest stipend is available for applicants who do not have another source of funding.
+The candidate can expect rigorous training, exposure to multiple disciplines and in-depth learning about the BBB and target discovery, preparing them to pursue academic or biopharmaceutical careers.